Brendanbeckmann/zero-escape_jb01/README.md

 ## Project Directory Structure

-**\audio\·** - This folder is for the project's remixed music files based on the game's original soundtrack.
+- **\audio\·** - This folder is for the project's remixed music files based on the game's original soundtrack.

-**\game_info\·** - This folder contains graphics and information designed to help give you background knowledge of the game for the purposes of the project.
+- **\game_info\·** - This folder contains graphics and information designed to help give you background knowledge of the game for the purposes of the project.
 There are to be NO MAJOR SPOILERS in this folder.

-**\jb_zeroescape_2013\·** - This folder contains the original, largely unfinished and barely working map that was started back in 2013 for this project.
-It is largely kept as helpful source material for the new version of this project.
-This version of the map is broken, and not meant to be playable.
-It will not be fixed as this project intends to start over from scratch.
+- **\jb_zeroescape_2013\·** - This folder contains the original, largely unfinished and barely working map that was started back in 2013 for this project.
+It will not be fixed and is here mostly for archival purposes.

-**\zero-escape_jb01_2020\·** - This folder contains all the files for the current version of the project.
+- **\zero-escape_jb01_2020\·** - This folder contains all the files for the current version of the project.

+## Project Credits

+- Kotaro Uchikoshi - For writing and directing the Zero Escape series.
+Obviously without him, this project wouldn't exist.
+- Spike-Chunsoft - Development team and publishers of the Zero Escape series.

+- Echo51 - Huge amount of work on the original base geometry for the map.
+He's no longer affiliated with the project, but it wouldn't be right to not recognize him.
+- BrendanBeckmann - Head of the project; textures; mapping
+- TheLurrax - Music remixer